Friday, September 15, 2017

 So the Megaden is nearing completion.
 Standing on stilts, it's made from mainly reclaimed timber.
 The doors and windows we picked up from gumtree, the main supports are scaffold boards from a local farmer and the walls are finished with pallet wood.

-We did have to buy some new parts for it including the roof, insulation, waterproof builders membrane, the electrics, and screws and coach bolts, but I think it's still mainly eco-friendly from reclaimed tree-hugger materials.
+We did have to buy some new parts for it including the roof, insulation, waterproof builders membrane, the electrics, and screws and coach bolts, but I think it's still mainly emainly reclaimed materials.

 It is a whopping 3.6 meters by 2.4 meters inside.
 Outside has a covered deck which is another 3.6 meters by 1.7 meters.